williamkim123/williamkim123/README.md

+## Hi Welcome to my GitHub Account 👋

-## Hi there👋 My name is William Kyungho Kim
+My name is William Kyungho Kim.

 I am a junior studying Nanotechnology Engineering at the University of Waterloo.
 This is where I post some of the projects I have been working on!
 I am interested in materials engineering and computing/AI and the endless possibilities for innovative solutions when combining the two.
 In between I have also invested my time into  learning about blockchain technology, macroeconomics and many other topics that I like to develop and showcase here.